Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

-By a result of Budney \cite{Budney:Family}, the first nontrivial homotopy group of $\K_p^n$ occurs in dimension $2n-3p-3$.
+Recall that the first nontrivial homotopy group of $\K_p^n$ occurs in dimension $2n-3p-3$.
 This is also the lowest dimension in which a class not detected by the first two stages of the Goodwillie--Weiss Taylor tower can appear.
 Equivalently, it is the lowest dimension of classes dual to analogues of type-2 Vassiliev invariants.
-The branching of part (c) into several cases according to the value of $p$ is perhaps unappealing, and Conjecture \ref{C:ExtendThmF} is that the statement for $p\geq 3$ extends to $p\geq 1$, for any number of components $m$ and without working modulo torsion.
+Remark \ref{R:ClassicalAnalogue} is a detailed discussion of this analogy in terms of the construction used in the proof.
+The branching of part (c) into several cases according to the value of $p$ is not ideal, and Conjecture \ref{C:ExtendThmF} is that the statement for $p\geq 3$ extends to $p\geq 1$.
 By recent results on rational homotopy of these spaces \cite{Fresse-Turchin-Willwacher:Emb}, the only hurdle is ruling out any other torsion.